 Focus on a niche market

 The competition has been steadily increasing in the eCommerce sector.
-The more the business owners can narrow down the category of products that are sold on the marketplace, the easier it gets for the business to pitch the marketplace in front of the vendors.
+The more the business owners can narrow down the category of products that are sold in a multi-vendor marketplace, the easier it gets for the business to pitch the marketplace in front of the vendors.

-Like Etsy, your marketplace will be identified with a specific category of products.
+Like Etsy, your online marketplace will be identified with a specific category of products.

 With a potentially better-defined customer base, onboarding vendors to the marketplace will be easier.